Sails and Trails Summer Camp

 2.Lunch and a Reusable Water Bottle

-Campers in the Sails and Trails programs should also bring shoes and clothes for hiking in the woods.
+Campers in the Sails & Trails programs should also bring shoes and clothes for hiking in the woods.

 4.Glasses: Campers who wear glasses should have a retainer strap for the glasses while sailing or kayaking.